Search

 Our primary epigenetic model is DNA methylation, a covalent modification of the DNA itself associated with gene repression.
 We utilize DNA methylation editing to improve the quality of produced cells for cell therapy and better understand the role of epigenetics in tumor development and aggressiveness.
 We also examine if epigenetic editing could be utilized to reverse aging.

-Required background: Chemistry and biochemistry as well as basic experience in lab work.
-Relevant background in food science, food technology, and/or nutrition would be advantageous.
+chemistry and biochemistry as well as basic experience in lab work.
+Relevant background in food science, food technology and/or nutrition would be advantageous.

 Required background: Students must have some background in cellular and molecular biology and preferably also in immunology.
 Basic experience with bench work in molecular biology is a plus as well.